The Scrum Survival Guide™

 Agile tools and techniques (things that are part of Agile, but not strictly Scrum):

-• User stories.
+- User stories.

-• Estimating and prioritisation.
+- Estimating and prioritisation.

-• Kanban boards and burn-down charts.
+- Kanban boards and burn-down charts.

 Continuous Professional Development (CPD)

 Scrum Master Masterclass™ can count towards your CPD recognition with leading professional associations and trade organisations.
-You can normally record your attendance in the 'organised learning' or 'self-learning' sections.
+You can usually record your attendance in the 'organised learning' or 'self-learning' sections.
 Please check with your membership organisation for more information.

 In-House workshops